kodekloudhub/community-faq/yaml-faq.md

 - "4800"
 ```

-In places where you need to declare an empty YAML key, then you must use flow style to represent the value as an empty (JSON) object, such as
+In places where you need to declare an empty YAML object key, then you must use flow style to represent the value as an empty (JSON) object, such as

 ```yaml
 volumes: